Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Conclusion

 \section{Conclusion}

-This paper has presented Serverless5GC, an implementation of 31 serverless functions across 12 3GPP network functions (Release~15--17) on open-source infrastructure (OpenFaaS, K3s, Redis, etcd), with an SCTP/NGAP proxy for standard N2 interface compatibility.
+This paper has presented Serverless5GC, an implementation of 31 serverless functions across 12 3GPP network functions on open-source infrastructure, with an SCTP/NGAP proxy for standard N2 interface compatibility.

-The evaluation against Open5GS and free5GC leads to two key findings.
-First, the Procedure-as-a-Function decomposition does not degrade signaling performance: median registration latency (406--522\,ms) matches the C-based Open5GS baseline (403--606\,ms), internal function execution (15.56\,ms for 8 invocations) accounts for 3.4\% of end-to-end latency, and 100\% registration success is maintained across all scenarios including worst-case cold-start storms.
+The evaluation against Open5GS and free5GC leads to two findings.
+First, the Procedure-as-a-Function decomposition does not degrade signaling performance: median registration latency (406--522\,ms) matches the C-based Open5GS baseline (403--606\,ms), internal function execution (16.5\,ms for 8 invocations) accounts for 3.7\% of end-to-end latency, and 100\% registration success is maintained across all scenarios including cold-start storms.
 Second, the cost advantage of serverless 5G core deployment is conditional, not absolute.
-The resource-time cost model (Section~\ref{sec:cost-model}) shows that on a single self-hosted VM, the orchestration platform overhead (1{,}640\,MB for K3s and OpenFaaS) exceeds the always-on baseline (1{,}368\,MB), making serverless more expensive at any traffic level.
-The cost advantage materializes under three conditions: (1)~the cluster is shut down during idle periods (break-even at 65\% duty cycle, i.e., cheaper for any deployment active less than 15.6\,h/day); (2)~two or more tenants share the platform; or (3)~functions run on a managed FaaS provider, where serverless is cheaper up to 609\,reg/s.
+The resource-time cost model shows that on a single self-hosted VM, the platform infrastructure overhead (1{,}640\,MB, including K3s, OpenFaaS, Redis, etcd, and OS) exceeds the always-on baseline (1{,}368\,MB), making serverless more expensive at any traffic level.
+The cost advantage materializes under three conditions: (1)~the cluster is shut down during idle periods (break-even at 65\% duty cycle, i.e., cheaper for any deployment active less than 15.6\,h/day); (2)~two or more tenants share the platform; or (3)~functions run on a managed FaaS provider, where serverless is cheaper up to 595\,reg/s.

 This result has a practical implication for private 5G deployments.
-The serverless model is not a universal replacement for always-on architectures, but it is cost-effective in the specific case of private networks: intermittent traffic, low duty cycles, and limited subscriber counts.
+The serverless model is not a universal replacement for always-on architectures, but it is cost-effective in the case of private networks: intermittent traffic, low duty cycles, and limited subscribers.
 A campus network active 8\,h/day ($d = 0.33$) consumes 51\% of the resource-time of an always-on equivalent, with no loss in latency or reliability.